MazamaScience/MazamaLocationUtils/README.md

 * Deriving location-based metadata from spatial datasets is computationally intensive unless saved and identified with a unique `locationID`.
-* Automated searches for spatial metadata occasionally produce incorrect results because of the non-infinite resolution of spatial datasets and must be corrected by hand.
+* Automated searches for spatial metadata occasionally produce incorrect results because of the non-infinite resolution of spatial datasets and must be manually corrected.

 ## A Solution